Swizop/Networking/Wireshark/Project 2/README.md

-Sniff usernames from http packets across a network
+Sniff usernames and passwords from http packets across a network